mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - `limit_conn_zone $ratelimited zone=addr:50m;`

+PLEASE NOTE: The above rate limiting rules are for the DDOS filter, it may seem like high values to you but for wordpress sites with plugins and lots of images, it's not.
+This will not limit any real visitor to your Wordpress sites but it will immediately rate limit any aggressive bot.
+Remember that other bots and user agents are rate limited using a different rate limiting rule at the bottom of the globalblacklist.conf file.

 ####Third Step:

 Open a site config file for Nginx (just one for now) and add the following lines